 2. Next, identify any risk factors such as diabetes, high blood pressure, high cholesterol, obesity, and smoking.
 Work with your doctor to keep your risk factors under control.
 If your doctor prescribes medication, take them regularly.
 If you smoke, stop.
 Smoking almost guarantees you heart disease or cancer in your lifetime.

 3. The final approach is lifestyle changes like healthy eating and exercise.
 Being sedentary gives you almost 3 times the risk of death compared to being overweight but active.
-Just 20 minutes of exercise a day can significantly reduce your risk of death.
+Just 20 minutes of exercise a day can significantly reduce your risk of heart attacks.

 In conclusion, my message is to go for health screening and identify your risks, keep your risk factors under control, and adopt a healthy lifestyle with healthy eating and exercise.
 This will minimise your risk for developing a heart attack for years to come.